 Arthur Horbert Whitney was born 29 Mar 1897, Northfield, VT, the second child, first son, of Arthur H. and Mamie E. (Ivey) Whitney.
 Two more children came after him.
 In 1904, Arthur, Sr. died.
 Mamie brought her four children back to Williamsburg, KS, where she was born, to live with her parents on their farm.
 In July of 1908, her mother died, and in December of that year, Mamie remarried to David Wright.
 In the 1910, Williamsburg, Franklin Co., KS Census, Mamie was living with Mr. Wright, an innkeeper, (she is listed as "washer woman") along with her oldest daughter and her youngest son.
 The second daughter was living with Mamie's sister.
 The oldest son, Arthur, Jr. age 13, was living with Mamie's brother, Orey Ivey, his wife and son, my father, age 11.
 In 1913, Mamie married again, a miner named William T. Taylor.
 (We don't know what happened to the second husband.)
 Mr. And Mrs. Taylor may have gone to Arkansas for a while, and maybe Arthur went with them, because on his tombstone at Ft.
 Logan, CO, cemetery reads "Arkansas, 24 AA Btry CAC, Mar 29, 1897-June 27, 1966".
 By 1914, the oldest daughter is married living in Iowa.
 The second daughter, Marion, went that year to Montana with Mamie's sister.
 Marion married Harold Wells, a homesteader there in June 1918, he went into the army shortly after the marriage and was sent to France, where he met Arthur Whitney.
 My father graduated from Williamsburg, KS, High School that year.
 My grandfather, Orey Ivey died in Oct 1919.
 In 1920, my dad and grandmother were living in an apartment in Ottawa, Kansas, he was attending college at Ottawa University.
 Mamie is living with the 3rd husband and her youngest son in Williamsburg, KS.
 Mamie died in 1922, and her youngest son went to WY to live with his sister, Marion Wells, who had moved there from Montana.

 Now for his military facts.
 Arthur Horbert Whitney, Service #:153631 entered the army on 28 April 1917 at Ft.
 Logan, Colorado.
+Whithey sailed to France on December 12, 1917 aboard the USS Susquehanna from Hoboken, New Jersey, At the time Whitney was with the 11th Company CAC of San Francisco, California, which was going to be formed into the First Anti-Aircraft Battalion once they reached France.
+All toghether aboard the Susquehanna, there were 19-Officers and 611-enlisted men detailed at the First Anti-Aircraft Battalion.
 He was a Pvt.
 1st Class and assigned to Battery C, 1st Anti-Aircraft Battalion, C.A.C.
-Pvt.
-1st Class Arthur Whitney was discharged from the army at Ft.
+After the war was over Whitney returned from Brest, France on February 20, 1919 aboard the USS Ohio with the 1st AA Bn.
+PFC Arthur Whitney was discharged from the army at Ft.
 D. A. Russell, WY (Ft.
 F. E. Warren AFB, Cheyenne, WY) on 28 March 1919.
 Harold Wells, who was Arthur Whitney's brother-in-law also enlisted in the army, and ran into Arthur Whitney while they both were in France, the date of this meeting is not known, but it was before the following letter from Arthur to his sister, Marion:

 |France, Nov 2, 1918